In a report written by Lee Tucker, a consultant to Human Rights Watch, about the problem of bonded labour in Asia, a young girl shared,

 Children who formerly had to fetch water are now able to attend school, thereby avoiding the illiteracy and vocational poverty their parents and grandparents had suffered.66

-GFA’s Bridge of Hope Program provides backpacks and school supplies, relieving students’ parents of the pressure of those expenses.
+GFA’s Child Sponsorship Program provides backpacks and school supplies, relieving students’ parents of the pressure of those expenses.
 Children also receive a nutritious meal each day and free health checkups.
 As they experience holistic growth through the program, students gain a vision for a life away from the cheap labour in brick kilns and factories—and they are equipped to fulfill that vision.

 God’s Grace in Action Through You

 None of GFA World’s efforts to free families from poverty and their children from child labour would be possible without people like you.
-The prayers and financial support of GFA friends drill wells; open Bridge of Hope centers; pay for literacy classes, vocational training and farm animals; and equip all of the ministries of national missionaries who are sharing Christ’s love through practical ways that change lives both now and for eternity.
+The prayers and financial support of GFA friends drill wells; open Child Sponsorship Program centers; pay for literacy classes, vocational training and farm animals; and equip all of the ministries of national missionaries who are sharing Christ’s love through practical ways that change lives both now and for eternity.

 What Are Your Thoughts?